Polestar 2 2025

 - Stiff ride on rough pavement

-- HVAC controls buried in infotainment
+- HVAC controls buried in touchscreen menus

 - Rear headroom limited by panoramic roof